ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 ## Jupyter Spawner

-The jupyter spawner can be accessed via web browser at `https://jupyter.ilifu.ac.za`.
+The Jupyter spawner can be accessed via web browser at `https://jupyter.ilifu.ac.za`.
 This system allows the user to spawn a virtual machine on the Ilifu cloud running Jupyter Lab.
 Since the VM is launched for each user it allows for better management of resources, and provides a reliable environment for developing and running analyses, since users are not competing for resources on one or more shared nodes.

-After logging into the jupyter node, one must select the type of node on which to run jupyter.
-The user is presented with a drop-down list with various options, and should choose the smallest node that will provide sufficient resources for the task at hand:
+After logging into the Jupyter node, the user is presented with a drop-down menu with a list of options for compute resources.
+Please select the smallest node that will provide sufficient resources for the task at hand:
 ![dropdown](http://docs.ilifu.ac.za/_media/profile_dropdown_options.png)

-Each node will be terminated after a preset interval of time, however the user's jupyter environment is saved in their home directory, so when a new jupyter server is spawned the workspace is recreated.
-Some data is also persisted in the notebook file.
-A user can terminate the server in order to free up resources on the cloud, or to choose a different node type.
+Each node will be terminated after a preset interval of time, however the user's jupyter environment is saved in their home directory, so when a new jupyter server is spawned their workspace and notebooks will be recreated.
+Some data is also persisted in the notebook file, however any long-running processes will be terminated when the jupyter session is stopped, or when it reaches its time limit.
+The Jupyter service is designed for interactive development and analysis, not for high performance computing.
+For long running or resource heavy tasks, please refer to the Slurm Batch Scheduler section below).
+A user can terminate the Jupyter session in order to free up resources on the cloud, or to choose a different node type.
 This is done by choosing `File > Hub Control Panel` option from the top menu bar of JupyterLab,

 <img src="/_media/hub_selection.png" alt="menu bar options" width=500 />